collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Enable required reviews of pull requests
 * Decide whether to use status checks (external)
 * Worst case scenario: How to recover deleted branch
-* Sensitive data warning
+* Sensitive data warning (if made public, consider compromised, immediately remove and change)

 </td></tr>

 <!--
-Any sensitive information made public, should be immediately considered compromised, removed from GitHub, and changed in development/production (famous companies have done it too!)
+Should be immediately considered compromised, and changed in development/production (famous companies have done it too!)
 -->